-\citet{IC_GRB_2022ApJ...939..116A} found that the prompt emission of GRBs observed in the electromagnetic spectrum contributes to less than 1\% of the observed diffuse neutrino flux below 10 PeV, and that emission from the afterglow on timescales up to $10^4$ s is $\lesssim24\%$.
+\citet{IC_GRB_2022ApJ...939..116A} found that the prompt emission of GRBs observed in the electromagnetic spectrum contributes to less than 1\% of the observed diffuse neutrino flux below 10 PeV and that emission from the afterglow on timescales up to $10^4$ s is $\lesssim24\%$.
 Although our analysis focuses on the $\gtrsim 10$ PeV energy range associated with KM3-230213A, we see from Fig.~\ref{fig:spectral_plot} that the diffuse neutrino flux below 10 PeV for both models is well below that of the NST and HESE IceCube fits.
-Our results are consistent with \citet{IC_GRB_2022ApJ...939..116A} on the contribution of GRBs to the diffuse neutrino flux at lower energies, and allow for the interactions of lGRB blastwaves to explain the UHE diffuse neutrino flux.
+Our results are consistent with \citet{IC_GRB_2022ApJ...939..116A} regarding the contribution of GRBs to the diffuse neutrino flux at lower energies and allow for the interactions of lGRB blast waves to explain the UHE diffuse neutrino flux.

-Although our focus has been exclusively on GRBs, other classes of astrophysical objects, like active galactic nuclei (AGN) may also be significant contributors to the diffuse high-energy neutrino flux.
-Luminous AGN, like blazars, are expected to accelerate protons to ultra-high energies in highly-collimated jets, resulting in high-energy neutrino production when these protons interact with the varying radiation fields.
-As the predominant neutrino production channel is through pion decay, significant emission of high-energy gamma-rays from $\pi^0$-decays will accompany neutrinos from non-transient sources like blazars.
+Although our focus has been exclusively on GRBs, other classes of astrophysical objects, such as active galactic nuclei (AGNs) may also be significant contributors to the diffuse high-energy neutrino flux.
+Luminous AGNs, such as blazars, are expected to accelerate protons to UHEs in highly collimated jets, resulting in high-energy neutrino production when these protons interact with the varying radiation fields.
+As the predominant neutrino production channel is through pion decay, significant emission of high-energy gamma-rays from $\pi^0$ decays will accompany neutrinos from such non-transient sources as blazars.
 The measurement of the diffuse gamma-ray sky by \textit{Fermi}-LAT~\citep{atwood2009large} places strong constraints on the contribution of steady sources to the diffuse UHE neutrino flux.
 Since GRBs are transient sources, they are not affected by these constraints.
-Other types of transient sources are also candidates for UHE neutrino production, such as tidal disruption events~\citep[TDEs, e.g.,][]{lunardini2017high} and magnetar-powered super-luminous supernovae~\citep[SLSNe, e.g.,][]{Fang:2018hjp}.
-However, the current sparsity of their detection in gamma-rays makes the population and cosmic evolution of these transients less known, and their contribution to the diffuse UHE neutrino flux uncertain~\citep[e.g.,][]{Das2025arXiv250410847D}.
+Other types of transient sources are also candidates for UHE neutrino production, such as tidal disruption events~\citep[e.g.][]{lunardini2017high} and magnetar-powered super-luminous supernovae~\citep[e.g.][]{Fang:2018hjp}.
+However, the current sparsity of their detection in gamma rays makes the population and cosmic evolution of these transients less known and their contribution to the diffuse UHE neutrino flux uncertain~\citep[e.g.][]{Das2025arXiv250410847D}.